canonical/github-runner-operator/src-docs/errors.py.md

 ---

 ## <kbd>class</kbd> `TokenError`
-Represents an error when the token is invalid.
+Represents an error when the token is invalid or has not enough permissions.